Ashton Court: Sir Greville and Lady Emily Smyth

-The next and last residents of the house were Gilbert and Esme Smyth.
-They lived there for the next thirty years.
+The last residents of the house were Gilbert and Esme Smyth.
+Inheriting in 1914, they lived at the court for the next thirty years.
 Gilbert died in 1940 and Esme in 1946 and the house was left to their daughter Esme Francis Cavendish.
-She and her husband tried to sell the house immediately in 1946 to help pay the death duties.
+She and her husband tried to sell the house immediately in 1946 to help pay death duties.
 However the Cavendish family did not succeed until thirteen years later in 1959 during which time the house was unoccupied and started to decay.
-It was sold at this time to Bristol City Council who still owns it today.
+It was then sold to Bristol City Council who still owns it today.